How To Use Competitor Analysis To Identify New Marketing Opportunities

 Here’s how you can do this:

-1. SWOT analysis: A SWOT analysis is a framework used to evaluate a company’s strengths, weaknesses, opportunities, and threats.
+1. SWOT analysis: A SWOT analysis template is a framework used to evaluate a company’s strengths, weaknesses, opportunities, and threats.
 This can help you identify your competitor’s strengths and weaknesses and determine how to differentiate yourself.

 2. Reviewing their website and social media: By reviewing your competitor’s website and social media, you can get an idea of their marketing strategies, the types of content they’re producing, and how they’re engaging with their customers.
 This can help you identify areas where your competitor is doing well and where they could improve.